sneakybikimeh/CS2-Practice_GUI/README.md

 ### FUTURE UPDATES
 I'm currently working on this set of configs, I'm planning on adding :
-- Hint_text will soon be added for HUD Feedback !
 - Control over the gui_interface through custom radialradios wheel ! > `practice_gui` :
 - Change knife skin on a keypress
 - Map configs including default map spawns aliases on radialradios wheel with map automatic detection...
 Maybe?